Real-time distributed firewall

 Installation

-You can use one of two options for quick installation of DisWall:
+You can use one of two options for quick installation of DisWall (downloads binary from GitHub):

 If you want to do it manually, go to releases on GitHub and download binary yourself.